PathologyDataScience/HistomicsML2/docs/data-create.rst

 .. note:: Processing time depends on hardware.
 On a two-CPU system equipped with two NVIDIA P100 GPUs we observed 40 minutes for superpixel segmentation (CPU) and 1.5 hours for feature extraction (GPU) on a 40X objective 66K x 76K slide with 382,225 superpixels.

-1. Create folders
+1. Create project folders
 ====================================================================

-Navigate to the base dataset folder
+Navigate to the folder where you want to generate a dataset

 .. code-block:: bash

   $ cd myproject

-Create subdirectories inside the base folder
+Create directories in this base project folder to store superpixel boundaries and centroids

 .. code-block:: bash

   $ mkdir boundary centroid svs

-  Superpixel boundaries and centroids (x,y) coordinates are stored in the *boundary* and *centroid* folders.
-The *myproject* folder contains the final transformed data in .h5 format that is ready for ingestion (see below).
-Finally, an *svs* directory contains whole-slide image files.
-Data from a single slide is included in the Docker image as an example.
+*myproject* will contain the final transformed data in .h5 format that is ready for ingestion (see below).
+The *svs* directory contains the whole-slide image files to be analyzed.
+Data from a single slide is provided in the Docker images as an example.

-2. Download the dataset creation Docker container
+2. Generate superpixel segmentation
 ====================================================================

 Download the HistomicsML dataset creation Docker container